gsubramani/SignalRecognition/README.md

 `wavelet_feature_transform.py` transforms the time domain multi-channel signal into the continuous wavelet transform.
 This function interfaces with the `wavelets.py` library.
 Additional transformations such as extracting magnitude and phase is possible.
+The default wavelet is the *morelet* wavelet but other wavelets are also possible.